Photo Credit unknown: The original Swedish Quartet, 1892

 As early as 1914, the Glee Club members were making plans toward building a clubhouse, and by 1929 the members were again talking about building a clubhouse.
 Apparently the ensuing Great Depression deterred any further possibility of building in that era.
 It was on April 21, 1939 that the Waukegan Swedish Glee Club was granted a charter by the State of Illinois as a non-profit organization.
 "With incorporation came our big opportunity to develop the Club," recalls Swante Bystrom who was president at that time.
 The City of Waukegan granted a liquor license to the Club at this time.
 A prominent feature in the Club's quarters on May Street were the slot machines which, of course, were legal at that time and produced a nice flow of cash for the Club.

-A new class of membership was introduced - the associate membership - in 1939.
+Now a new class of membership was introduced - the associate membership.
 While the singers in the Chorus (the active members) were required to be at least partially of Scandinavian ethnic origin, the associate members were not required to be Scandinavian and were not permitted by the by-laws to hold any property rights, vote, or hold office in the Club.

-Almost 40 years ago, the Glee Club renewed its cycle to grow, which had started soon after the Club was established.
+In recent years the Glee Club has renewed a cycle that started soon after the Club was established.
 In the fall of 1976 a committee of singers began searching for property to purchase as an investment.
 The work of this committee culminated in the purchase of the 14-acre Myrtle (Mrs. Howard) Erickson property near Gurnee on April 15, 1978.
-The evolution of the physical home of the Swedish Glee Club moved from a fulfillment of the dream of owning our own beautiful clubrooms on Belvidere Road in Waukegan (1949-1987) to rehearsing for a short time on the "farm" near Gurnee.
-However, with the onslaught of steady development in Lake County in the late 1980s, it seemed prudent to sell.
-And so, the property was sold in 1989, and eventually 28 luxury homes were built on the site.
-The Glee Club rehearsal found a home for the next 20 years at the American Legion Hall in Lake Forest, IL.
-We gathered there for rehearsals as well as social events.
-At the start of the 2016 fall season, a new rehearsal location, St James Lutheran Church on Route 43 in Lake Forest, became the Glee Club's newest home, chosen for its easier access by main roads and its ample parking.
-The church provides a large room for rehearsals and an excellent piano.
+The evolution of the physical home of the Swedish Glee Club moved from a fulfillment of the dream of owning our own beautiful clubrooms on Belvidere Road in Waukegan (1949 -1987) to living on the "farm" near Gurnee (1988 -1989).
+Rehearsal began to be held at the farm then.
+With the inevitable onslaught of development, however, it seemed prudent to sell to a developer on July 20, 1989, and eventually 28 luxury homes were built on the site.

-Through the years, the Glee Club's purpose continues - to promote Scandinavian song and culture.
+And so the Club's purpose continues: to promote Scandinavian song and culture.